Zer0Tym3/CS4308-G7-ProjectRepo/README.md

 Sorry for the Poor Naming Conventions

 For Python Deliverable1:

 Token Class:
  - List of Keywords, with lists associated with each word, and their value.

 Scanner Class:

-What is Needs to Do:
+What it Needs to Do:

 1. Pull an SCL file in a CMD Line Prompt
 2. Determine if it can pull/use that file